marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/building-distributed-apps-with-masstransit.md

 We will be using RabbitMQ as our transport.
 It is easy to get started with using Docker.
 The contents of the Docker Compose files will be provided.

-## Contents

-Here is what is covered in this article:

-1. <a href="/articles/building-distributed-apps-with-masstransit#what-is-a-distributed-app">What is a distributed app?</a>
-2. <a href="/articles/building-distributed-apps-with-masstransit#what-is-a-distributed-app">What is asynchronous messaging?</a>
-3. <a href="/articles/building-distributed-apps-with-masstransit#what-is-masstransit">What is MassTransit?</a>
-4. <a href="/articles/building-distributed-apps-with-masstransit#getting-started">Getting started</a>
-    1. <a href="/articles/building-distributed-apps-with-masstransit#the-app">The app</a>
-5. <a href="/articles/building-distributed-apps-with-masstransit#basic-concepts">Basic concepts</a>
-6. <a href="/articles/building-distributed-apps-with-masstransit#publishing-and-consuming-a-message">Publishing and consuming a message</a>
-    1. <a href="/articles/building-distributed-apps-with-masstransit#message">Message</a>
-    2. <a href="/articles/building-distributed-apps-with-masstransit#consumer">Consumer</a>
-    3. <a href="/articles/building-distributed-apps-with-masstransit#publisher">Publisher</a>
-    4. <a href="/articles/building-distributed-apps-with-masstransit#running-the-app">Running the app</a>
-7. <a href="/articles/building-distributed-apps-with-masstransit#publishing-message-from-consumer">Publishing message from consumer</a>
-8. <a href="/articles/building-distributed-apps-with-masstransit#remote-procedure-call-rpc">Remote procedure call (RPC)</a>
-9. <a href="/articles/building-distributed-apps-with-masstransit#configuring-endpoints-manually">Configuring endpoints manually</a>
-10. <a href="/articles/building-distributed-apps-with-masstransit#error-handling-and-retry">Error handling and retry</a>
-11. <a href="/articles/building-distributed-apps-with-masstransit#consuming-faults">Consuming faults</a>
-12. <a href="/articles/building-distributed-apps-with-masstransit#state-machines-and-sagas">State machines and Sagas</a>
-13. <a href="/articles/building-distributed-apps-with-masstransit#transactional-outbox-pattern">Transactional Outbox pattern</a>
-14. <a href="/articles/building-distributed-apps-with-masstransit#scaling-vertically">Scaling vertically</a>
-15. <a href="/articles/building-distributed-apps-with-masstransit#testing-in-masstransit">Testing in MassTransit</a>
-16. <a href="/articles/building-distributed-apps-with-masstransit#distributed-tracing">Distributed tracing</a>
-17. <a href="/articles/building-distributed-apps-with-masstransit#using-another-transport">Using another transport</a>
-18. <a href="/articles/building-distributed-apps-with-masstransit#conclusion">Conclusion</a>

 ## What is a distributed app?

 A distributed app is an application that consists of multiple services that work together.
 Hence the app is distributed across those multiple services.